firstandthird/wordpress-challenge/PROJECT-README.md

 - `require('@tailwindcss/typography')`

 ### Import Content and Settings
-- Delete all existing default pages and posts
 - Import WordPress content using the file located in `/project-files/wordpresschallenge.WordPress.2022-05-26.xml`
 - After the Advanced Custom Fields plugin is installed and activated, import the ACF content located in `/project-files/acf-export-2022-05-26.json`
-- In the WordPress admin, navigate to Settings > Permalinks and set the **Custom Structure** to `/blog/%postname%/`
 - In the WordPress admin, navigate to Settings > Reading.
 In the **Your homepage displays** section set "Homepage" to `Homepage` and the "Posts Page" to `Blog`
 - In the WordPress admin, navigate to Settings > Appearance > Menus to assign the Header and Footer menus.
     - The `Main Menu` should have the Main Menu display location selected
     - The `Footer Menu` should have the Footer Menu display location selected
+- Activate the WordPress Challenge theme
+- Set the featured post in the homepage template

 ## Where to Find Things
 #### Featured Post Settings
 After the prerequisites have been followed, you can find the featured post setting on the `Homepage` in the admin backend.
 I discuss changes I would make to this feature in the *Things I would do differently* section below.
-However, I decided this to be the next best solution because the homepage ID is unlikely to change.

 #### Use of Tailwind
 Tailwind was used in the single post template.